petermoresi/loan-calculator/README.md

 loan-calculator
 ===============

-A simple loan calculator running in a web-page; authored in org-mode
+A (http://petermoresi.github.io/loan-calculator/loan-calculator.html)[simple loan calculator] for the browser; authored in org-mode.

+The webpage can be accessed from